Mastering the Past Tense of Admit: Improve English Communication

 As you can see from the example sentences above, the past simple tense of “admit” is used to express actions or situations that occurred in the past.
 By using the proper form of the verb, we communicate our acknowledgment or confession of something that happened previously.

-See also Mastering the Past Tense of Grant: Usage and Examples
+See also Master the Past Tense of Down: Practice Sentences & Phrases

 To summarize, understanding the past simple tense of “admit” is essential for clear and accurate communication.
 By using it correctly, we are able to convey actions or situations that occurred in the past in a precise manner.